andymeneely/victory-point-salad/docs/RULES.md

 Play starts with "The Coveted Starting Player" and continues to the left.
 Each player gets *two actions* per turn during Endgame.

 At any time, the current player may declare "Game Over".
 Once Game Over is declared, players continue to take turns until every player has had the same number of Endgame turns.
 That is, continue turns until you reach the owner of the Initiate Endgame card.
-This may or may not be the Starting Player if the card has changed hands.
+This may or may not be the player with *The Coveted Starting Player* card (if the card has moved during the phase).

 <div class="snark">
-  Ties are rare.
-Trust me.
+  With this many veeps, ties are rare right?
 </div>

 Add up the points on your Tableau to determine the winner.
 In the case of a tie, you share the victory.